na-Itms/0ad-gdd/book/gameplay/main/vision.md

 zenith.**

 0 A.D. is a slice in time.
-Imagine if all the ancient worlds (at the peak of their civilisations) were pitted one against another.
-We are plucking major civilisations out of their linear timeframe and placing them in the slice of time, which is 0 A.D.
+Imagine if all the ancient worlds (at the peak of their civilizations) were pitted one against another.
+We are plucking major civilizations out of their linear timeframe and placing them in the slice of time, which is 0 A.D.

 **It is but a breath of an age when mighty rulers wield rods of iron and